Officer quits after confronting black man picking up trash

-DENVER — A white Colorado police officer who confronted a black man picking up trash around his dormitory resigned this week under an agreement that lets him collect $69,000 in salary despite violating department policies.
+DENVER — A white Colorado police officer who pulled out his gun during a confrontation with a black man picking up trash around his dormitory resigned this week under an agreement that lets him collect $69,000 in salary despite violating department policies.

-Body camera footage released Thursday provided a full video account of the tense encounter, which gained national attention based on video shot by someone inside the building.
-That footage only showed Zayd Atkinson holding a bucket and a tool for picking up trash as police officers surrounded him outside the dormitory for students at Naropa University, a liberal arts school associated with Buddhism.
+Police body camera footage released Thursday provided a full video account of the tense encounter, which had gained national attention based on video shot by someone inside a student dormitory at Naropa University, a liberal arts school associated with Buddhism in the city of Boulder.

-An attorney for Atkinson called the agreement with the city of Boulder “ridiculous.”
+City officials said the investigation could not prove that the officer, John Smyly, acted because of Zayd Atkinson’s race.
+Investigators found Smyly violated two department policies: police authority and public trust and conduct, the city attorney said.

-“Boulder is essentially saying we’re going to pay this officer and let him resign for threatening Zayd’s life, for racially profiling Zayd,” attorney Siddhartha Rathod said.
+“Boulder is essentially saying we’re going to pay this officer and let him resign for threatening Zayd’s life, for racially profiling Zayd,” said Atkinson’s attorney, Siddhartha Rathod.
 “If you or I were to do this, we would be criminally charged.
 We would immediately lose our jobs.”

-In a statement, City Attorney Tom Carr said firing the officer, John Smyly, would have led to a drawn-out appeal and potentially allowed him to keep his job.

 A phone number for Smyly could not be located Thursday.
 He did not mention the incident in his resignation letter.

-According to the new video footage, Smyly approached Atkinson on March 1 in front of the condo-style building, where he was using a metal tool with a claw at its base to put trash into a bucket.
-Smyly said he noticed Atkinson on the building’s rear patio and wanted to see if he lived or worked there.
+Smyly approached Atkinson on March 1 in front of the condo-style building, where he was using a metal tool with a claw at its base to put trash into a bucket, according to the new footage.
+Smyly said he noticed Atkinson on the rear patio and wanted to see if he lived or worked there.

-Smyly next asked for Atkinson’s date of birth.
-Atkinson refused then picked up the bucket and tool and walked away.
+Smyly asked for Atkinson’s date of birth.
+Atkinson refused, then picked up the bucket and tool and walked away.

 “Put that down,” Smyly said on the tape.
 “Stop!”